Yi512He/760-PJ/src/model1/README.md

 <h2>Encoding Scheme</h2>

-<p>Logistic Regression requires binary encoding variables to process.
-Slightly different from what we did in homework, we first modified the features by split all possible choices.
-For example, for age_group, I split that feature into 9 features: age_group_0_to_9, age_group_10_to_19, etc.
+<p>Logistic Regression requires binary encoding variables to process wheareas the original data are categorical.
+Slightly different from what we did in homework, we modified the features by split all possible choices.</p>
+<p>For example, for age_group, I split that feature into 9 features: age_group_0_to_9, age_group_10_to_19, etc.
 1 for True and 0 for False.</p>

 <table style="width:100%">